 The journey I’ve had with my bowl has been a rich and varied one.
 I have gone from complete novice to what I consider to be a capable player.
 It’s been very much a two-way street though, apart from learning to play my bowl and understanding its pitch and nuances; it has helped on my own spiritual journey, and it’s some of these that I’d like to talk about in this post: meditation and cleansing, or as some might say, asperging.

 Beginning with asperging, or cleansing, I would like to just outline the basic concepts; and over time, what I have found works for me when I cleanse a house.
 To asperge simply means to cleanse with water.
-Born as a Catholic ritual before mass, its purpose is to purify the congregation.
-In these modern, perhaps ‘New Age’ times, the ritual has been adapted for the more practical settings of our own homes, or any space for that matter.
+Known widely as a Catholic ritual before mass, its purpose is to purify the congregation.
+Variations of the ritual have been around for millenia and can be adapted for the more practical settings of our own homes, or any space for that matter.
 Along with smudge sticks and incense, asperging is a great way to help with cleansing the negative energies that have accumulated in a house; and once completed can allow the house to ‘breathe’ again, refreshed.

 My bowl came into its own though when I began meditating, and it’s where my relationship with my bowl began.
 I would light some nice incense and begin breathing in its aromas and take just a few moments to settle myself before playing my bowl.
 I was hopeless at first, I would be running my mallet too fast around the outside of the bowl and it would vibrate and ‘chatter’; but I allowed myself to go with the flow and let the meditation last for as long as it was natural to at that time.